chpill/re-frame/README.md

 - Find a less ugly way to stitch together the rum root component

-- Warn the user when some of the context mixins are used without the rum `defcs` (that allows to access the local state of the rum component).
-Using the classic `defc` macro would not give access to the context you're trying to access.
+- Warn the user when some of the context mixins are used without the rum `defcs` macro (that allows to access the local state of the rum component).
+Using the classic `defc` macro will not give you the things you're trying to access from the context, and it can be hard to trace why.

 - Find a way to use the subscription mechanism without reagent?
 I have honestly never used subscriptions, so I really don't know what I'm dealing with here.